NREL-Sienna/SiennaPRASInterface.jl/docs/src/index.md

 * * *

-PRASInterface has been developed as part of the Transmission Planning Tools Maintenance project at the U.S. Department of Energy's National Renewable Energy
+SiennaPRASInterface has been developed as part of the Transmission Planning Tools Maintenance project at the U.S. Department of Energy's National Renewable Energy
 Laboratory ([NREL](https://www.nrel.gov/)) funded by DOE Grid Deployment Office (GDO).